How did we get here?

 - Prepare a set of Flood Risk Management Plans (FRMPs) for the CFRAM Study Area, and associated Strategic Environmental and, as necessary, Habitats Directive (Appropriate) Assessment, that sets out the policies, strategies, measures and actions that should be pursued by the relevant bodies, including the OPW, Local Authorities and other Stakeholders, to achieve the most cost-effective and sustainable management of existing and potential future flood risk within the Study Area, taking account of environmental plans, objectives and legislative requirements and other statutory plans and requirements.

-All relevant CFRAM Study reports are available, for information purposes, from the section of www.floodinfo.ie
+All relevant CFRAM Study reports are available, for information purposes, on the floodinfo.ie website.

-Click here to see how this community was assessed during the CFRAM study.
+Click here to see how this community was assessed.

 (You will be redirected to Floodinfo.ie)